zarf-dev/proposals/0023-zarf-named-configs/README.md

 ## Summary

-This ZEP proposes to allow configuration specific to a Zarf package deployment to be able to be named, versioned and published to a registry so that it can simplify the deployment experience for end users.
+This ZEP proposes to allow configuration specific to a Zarf package deployment to be named, versioned and published to a registry so that it can simplify the deployment experience for end users.

 ## Motivation